EruditeCoder/Payment-Architecture-Manifesto/README.md

-# A whitepaper on payment architecture
+# A white paper on payment architecture